 The montane forests of Colombia’s central Andes are the only remaining home of the Endangered Yellow-eared Parrot, a magnificent green parrot with yellow cheeks.

-Now, we are working with local women to expand the parrots’ habitat by planting 5,000 native trees, including species such as the Quindio Wax Palm and other essential fruiting trees.
+Wax palms are just one important component of the complex habitat upon which the yellow-eared parrot and other wildlife of the Andes depend.
+Many other species of trees make up this unique ecosystem and provide forage and shelter for a wide variety of species including the Endangered Dusky Starfrontlet and the Vulnerable Spectacled Bear.
+This is why Women for Conservation is taking a broad approach to reforestation of the Andean mountains, working with local women to plant 5,000 native trees, including Quindío Wax Palm and other essential fruiting trees.
 The women’s group will establish a tree nursery, collecting seeds and raising tree saplings for this project.
 By restoring Colombia’s montane forests, the amount of available food sources and roosting sites will increase, helping the Yellow-eared Parrot to flourish so that its population can rebound from the brink of extinction.